 These are key components of any long-term endurance training practice.

-- Be consistent.
 You have to have consistency in your training in order to see returns.
-A sporadic workload—for example, an hour and a half total during the week with two 4-hour hikes on the weekend—isn’t going to produce the same long-term aerobic gains as an hour of work each day, every day.
+A sporadic workload—for example, a total of 1.5 hours during the week with two 4-hour hikes on the weekend—isn’t going to produce the same long-term aerobic gains as 1 hour of work each day, every day.
 On top of that, the work you do should be geared toward your specific activity.

 Consistency isn’t just about being consistently active: you have to be consistent in terms of frequency, duration, and proper intensity.
 No matter who you are—an elite alpinist or someone out to finish a first marathon—your training has to be predominately low in intensity.